tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 }
 ```

-> Note: This iOS client is sending the payment token to our Mobile Payments Demo Server, as outlined on [Github](https://github.com/bambora/na-merchant-api-demo).
+> Note: This iOS client is sending the payment token to our Payment APIs Demo Server, as outlined on [Github](https://github.com/bambora/na-payment-apis-demo).